-Alert: Amendments to Maine’s Freedom of Access Act Will Impact Municipalities
+Alert: Amendments to ME’s Freedom of Access Act Will Impact Municipalities

-The Maine Legislature recently enacted several important changes to Maine’s Freedom of Access Act that are now in effect.
+The ME Legislature recently enacted several important changes to ME’s Freedom of Access Act that are now in effect.
 The new law contains a number of new provisions that will impact how municipalities respond to FOAA requests.
 Municipalities should be aware of the following amendments:

 - Each municipality must designate a public access officer to complete a course of training and ensure, among other duties, that requests for public records are acknowledged within a reasonable period of time.

 - An agency or official must provide access to an electronically stored public record (either a printed copy or in the medium in which the record is stored) at the requester’s option.
 The agency or official is not required to provide access to an electronically stored public record as a computer file if the official does not have the ability to separate the file to prevent disclosure of confidential information contained in or associated with the file.

 - Agencies and officials are not required to provide access to a computer terminal.